SueMottet/World_Weather_Analysis/README.md

-# Weather Data Analysis and Visualizations using OpenWeatherMap and Google APIs
+# Weather Data Analysis and Visualizations using OpenWeatherMap and APIs

 ## # Weather Data Analysis and Visualization Overview